 Debit card payments are covered by the chargeback scheme.
 If you have a problem with a purchase, like receiving a faulty item or not getting what you've paid for, always ask the company to sort it first.

-But if they can’t, or won’t, give you refund, you can ask your bank to claim the money back.
+If they won’t give you a refund, you can ask your bank to claim the money back.
 You have 120 days from the purchase date to claim, or the event date for tickets.

 Credit cards give stronger protection

 If you’re spending more than £100, paying by credit card gives you Section 75 protection.
+This is a legal right where you can secure a full refund from your credit card provider if you don’t get (or there is a problem with) the goods or services you paid for.
 See debit and credit card protection for full information.

 If your card is used without your permission